 - Firstly, go to File >Options.

-- When the Excel Options window appears, select the Advanced Then, check the Disable hardware graphics acceleration.
+- When the Excel Options window appears, select the Advanced option.
+Then, check the Disable hardware graphics acceleration.
 Click on OK.

 6. Starting Excel in Safe mode